91MrHuang/chenfenghuang.io/collections/_posts/2024-08-28-El-Paraiso-Maragogype.md

   <img src="/images/2024-08-28-El-Paraiso-Maragogype/setup.png" alt="Set up" style="width: 400px; height: 400px;">
 </div>

-The El Paraiso Maragogype beans, renowned for their tropical fruity notes, hail from the innovative El Paraiso Estate 🥇.
-Both dry and wet aromas are intensely fragrant, leaving an unforgettable first impression.

-Dayglow's roast, while ambitious, may have slightly overstepped, introducing a hint of bitterness.
-This could also be inherent to the giant Maragogipe variety.
-As a first-time taster, I suggest tweaking the brew to reduce extraction.

-Apax Lab's natural processing and specialized water blend elevate the coffee's essence-like profile.
-However, whether should I categorize Koji Amazake Method as a true natural process remains uncertain.
+El Paraiso Maragogype beans feature tropical fruit notes from El Paraiso Estate.
+Intense fragrance in both dry and wet forms.
+Dayglow's roast is slightly over-extracted, causing some bitterness, which possibly is varietal-related.
+While Apax Lab's processing and water treatment enhance the coffee's profile, the classification of their Koji Amazake Method as a natural process is debatable.

-**Brew Guide** <br>
-Equipment:
-- Grinder setup: Comandante C40 Red Axis 45 clicks
-- Filter: Sibarist FAST Cone Filter 01 size
-- Dripper: V60

-Process:<br>
-0:00-0:40 40g <br>
-0:40-1:10 130g <br>
-1:10-1:50 150g